artemkonenko/SimpleWebServer.hs/README.md

 Building and running
 ====================

-Run `build.sh` to build.
-Then run `sudo ./SimpleWebServer` to launch the server. `Sudo` require because server trying occupy port `80`.
+Run `cabal install` to install dependences and build server.
+Then run `sudo cabal run` to launch the server. `Sudo` require because server trying occupy port `80`.
 If set `port` > 1024 then becomes possible to run server without root privilege.